Filtering

 }

-Or we could also be interested in the relationship itself conforming to some filters, like the Actor to have spent no more than 40 minutes in the Movie:
+If you are also interested in the relationship itself conforming to some filters, such as the Actor having spent no more than 40 minutes in the Movie, this is how the query may look:

 {